GianfrancoBazzani/hunting-the-wolf-ZK-game/README.md

-ZK is used to allow the game computation mantaining the hiden wollf in secret
+ZK is used to allow the game computation mantaining the hiden wolf hidden inside a sheep skin.